Blog Product ManagementFeature Voting - The Ultimate Guide for 2025

 4. Understanding the needs of different customer groups

-Not all users are the same, and feature voting can give you a great overview of different customer segments.
+Not all users are the same, and feature voting can give you an excellent overview of different customer segments.

 5. Build customer loyalty and attract new customers